jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Now you can see that the system procedures are actual Symbol procedures (except that they don’t have system procedures themselves).
 You can do with them the things discussed above: you can change their access controllers.
 Some of these procedures can get multiple access controllers for different purposes (System procedures are the only procedures that have this capability.).
 The Object, Type, Interface and State’s Gets and Sets can be redefined by filling the procedures with code.

-Notice that what you fill in in the Type Get procedure, determines the contents of the symbol in the ‘normal’ representation, or *type representation*, because the type represenation shows the members of the symbol’s type.
+Notice that what you fill in in the Type Get procedure, determines the contents of the symbol in the ‘normal’ representation, or *type representation*, because the type representation shows the members of the symbol’s type.

 The system representation of a symbol has no lines.
 The lines of the *type representation* are actually determined by what Get procedures return.
-Therefore, a symbol is no more than a bunch of system procedures
+Therefore, a symbol is no more than a bunch of system procedures.
 <
 Interesting, but not entirely true, because it suggests you can determine thw whole system by filling in system procedures, while you can’t directly change the ancestry or change the shapes of symbols.
 The contents of system procedures determine the lines.
 The system representation is like seeing the setup of the symbol machine.
 \>